anusha-awan/pearls-aqi-predictor/README.md

 * RMSE
 * R²

-A chronological 80/20 train-test split was used to respect the time-series nature of the data.
+A chronological **80/20 train-test split** was used to respect the time-series nature of the data.

-### Best Model
+### 🏆 Best Model

-**Gradient Boosting Regressor**

-Gradient Boosting achieved the best overall evaluation results among the tested models and was selected as the final production model.
+**Gradient Boosting Regressor** was selected as the final production model because it achieved the best overall evaluation results.

 ---

 ## 📈 Model Performance

-The model evaluation results were:

 | Model                 |        MAE |       RMSE |         R² |
 | --------------------- | ---------: | ---------: | ---------: |